Who is eligible to attend Massachusetts Virtual Academy at Greenfield?

 How much does it cost to attend?

 The virtual school program provides students all instructional materials for the program.
-Income-eligible students who do not have a dedicated computer for use at home will be loaned one, as well as an internet stipend.
 Students and families will be responsible for providing some consumable materials.

 What is the attendance policy?